 Homemade Caramel Apple Video Tutorial

-You will know it’s working if your water turns a little murky once you begin to rub the wax off with your fingers.
+You will know itโs working if your water turns a little murky once you begin to rub the wax off with your fingers.
+Here are the two main ways I like to do it:

-- Butter - you can use either salted or unsalted butter, depending on your own personal taste.
+- Butter - you can use either salted or unsalted butter for the caramel, depending on your own personal taste.

-- Brown Sugar - you can use either light or dark brown sugar.
+- Sugar - you will need a combination of both white granulated sugar and brown sugar for this caramel.
 Dark brown will have a little stronger of a molasses flavor than light brown.

-- Karo Syrup - if you can’t find Karo Syrup, you can substitute light corn syrup.
+- Karo Syrup - this keeps the caramel from crystallizing while it cooks.
+If you canโt find Karo Syrup, you can substitute light corn syrup.

-- Apples - any crisp, tart apples such as Granny Smith, Fuji or Honeycrisp.
+- Apples - use crisp, tart apples such as Granny Smith, Fuji, or Honeycrisp.
+Make sure they are free of bruises and brown spots.

 - Toppings - some of our favorite toppings include chopped nuts, crushed candy-like Butterfinger, and sprinkles.